zwl-bot/FYS2130-codes/HIS 5/Codes/Preface.md

-Codes for HIS 4
+Codes for HIS 5

-Contains:
+Plot of the plane wave electric field E, in 3D and 2D.